-One character who thrives in a variety of different combat settings is the mysterious Sorceress, whose spell-slinging abilities make her a true force of nature.
+One character who thrives in a variety of different combat settings is the mysterious Sorceress, whose elemental spell-slinging abilities make her a true force of nature.

 The Sorceress’ gameplay is similar to mages in most other games.
-Focused on ranged DPS, her collection of AoE abilities and high damage elemental spells make her devastating on the battlefield.
+Focused on ranged DPS, her collection of AoE abilities and high-damage elemental spells make her devastating on the battlefield.

 She excels in long-range combat, though, so if you’re looking to get up close and personal with the hoards of hell then you’d be better off trying out either the Barbarian or Paladin.

-For each of these builds, we recommend that players put one point into Energy Shield, Telekinesis and Teleport.
-The Sorceress is a hit and run style character, so you’ll need to be able to utilize these mobility skills in order to unlock her true potential.
+For each of these builds, we recommend that players put one point into Energy Shield, Telekinesis, and Teleport.
+The Sorceress is a hit-and-run style character, so you’ll need to be able to utilize these mobility skills in order to unlock her true potential.

 Our top build for the Sorceress revolves around maxing out her icy abilities.
-With Blizzard being the core skill in your arsenal due to its wide AoE range and constant damage over time, you’ll be looking to pick up the Ice Bolt, Ice Blast and Glacial Spike abilities.
+With Blizzard being the core skill in your arsenal due to its wide AoE range and constant damage over time, you’ll be looking to pick up the Ice Bolt, Ice Blast, and Glacial Spike abilities.
 Not only do each of these work in tandem with one another, but they also grant Blizzard 5% extra damage per level.